-The recoverable amount of development costs is based on a value-in-use calculation.
+The development costs not ready to use are tested annually for impairment.
+At 31 December 2016, the recoverable amount of development costs has been determined based on a value-in-use calculation.
 The value-in-use calculation uses pre-tax cash flow projections approved by management covering a 5-year period.
 The key assumptions used for the cash flow projections included the budgeted revenue and expenses during each of the forecasting periods, which are determined by management based on its expectation of market development.
-All cash flows are discounted at a discount rate of 14.12% (2014: 16.08%).
-No impairment loss was recognised in respect of development costs for the year ended 31 December 2015 as the recoverable amount exceeded the carrying amount (2014: Nil).
+All cash flows are discounted at a discount rate of 11.68% (2015: 14.12%).
+No impairment loss was recognised in respect of development costs for the year ended 31 December 2016 as the recoverable amount exceeded the carrying amount (2015: Nil).